rebordao/project-euler/README.md

 This repository has solutions to some problems of Project Euler.

-We sorted the problems by their number of solutions and started solving some of them in R, Python, Julia and Scala.
+Problems are sorted by their number of solutions and are made predominantly in R but also in Python, Julia and Scala.

 ## Strategy

-We value simplicity, memory efficiency, speed optimization, and - as much as possible - using only built-in functions.
+Simplicity, memory efficiency, speed optimization are favoured and - as much as possible - only built-in functions are used.

-R doesn’t support large integers and for this we had to use the package `gmp`.
+R doesn’t support large integers and for this I had to use the package `gmp`.

 # Utilities